pinecone-io/terraform-provider-pinecone/README.md

 ## Examples

-Please see the [examples](https://github.com/skyscrapr/terraform-provider-pinecone/examples) for example usage.
+See the [examples](https://github.com/skyscrapr/terraform-provider-pinecone/examples) for example usage.

 ## Support

-Please raise an issue for any support related requirements.
+Raise an issue for any support-related requirements.